 Is a laser beam visible in daylight?

 Laser visibility is influenced by several factors, such as wavelength and optical power.
 The most challenging place for visibility is outside with lots of natural light and no shadows.
 Visibility can be improved by increasing the laser’s optical power and choosing a wavelength that stands out.
-A green laser is recommended for outdoor use, as the human eye detects the green wavelength (520 nm) up to six times more clearly than the red (635 nm).uestion go to app settings and press "Manage Questions" button.
+A green laser is recommended for outdoor use, as the human eye detects the green wavelength (520 nm) up to six times more clearly than the red (635 nm).

-Which colour (wavelength) is most visible to the human eye?
+Which wavelength is most visible to the human eye?

 The human eye detects the green wavelength (520 nm) up to six times more clearly than the red (635 nm).
 A green laser is recommended for applications with challenging conditions and poor visibility.